 When wearing hearing aids for the first time, it may be tempting to turn down the volume when you are going into a loud restaurant or turn it up when walking into a library.
 By doing this, though, you are interfering with the hearing adjustment process.

-Additionally, some hearing aids automatically adjust to different listening environments.
+Additionally, some hearing aids automatically adjust to different listening environments since there are differences between hearing aids vs amplifiers.
 If your hearing aids have an automatic program, you shouldn’t need to manually adjust your hearing aids much at all.

 6. Take advantage of licensed support.